Liberal Democracy and the Unraveling of the Enlightenment Project

 Today, the majority of Americans have little to no confidence that “the government in Washington” will actually solve the problems it sets its mind to.
-Indeed, the majority of Americans now believe that what the country really needs is a new political party because the current two-party system isn’t working.24
+Indeed, the majority of Americans now believe that what the country really needs is a new political party because the current two-party system isn’t working.

-Here, the special ire of the American public is directed toward the political leaders in the power centers of government.
+Here, the special ire of the American public is directed toward the political leaders in the power centres of government.
 Vast majorities of citizens have little or no confidence that the people who run our government will tell the truth to the public, but, rather, believe that most politicians are more interested in winning elections than in doing what is right.
 Most Americans consider their leaders not only venal but utterly incompetent.

 While these patterns of public opinion have been in place for decades, skepticism toward the political establishment is now more obdurate, and indifference to the political theater of our leadership class more reflexive.
 Indeed, disaffection with the governing class may be the one thing American citizens hold in common.
 The resulting alienation is unevenly distributed through the population, but it is still broadly formative.
 The majority of Americans agree that most elected officials don’t care what ordinary citizens think and that ordinary citizens “don’t have any say” about what the government does.